MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     influence the responses that are returned.
 Enter the following instructions:

     `Answer the user's question politely, finishing with the text ".
-This response was generated using AI.".`
+This response was generated using AI."`

 6. Use the **Save** button (at the top left) to save the changes you have made.
     The copilot is configured to boost conversational capability with generative